nav-x-llc/nav-x-docs/en/business-central/Commissions/index.md

 # Welcome to the Microsoft Dynamics 365 Business Central Commission Management Help

-NAV-X Commissions is an app for Dynamics 365 for Business Central that handles all your **Commission Management** needs and can process commission payments automatically.
+NAV-X Commission Management is an app for Dynamics 365 for Business Central that handles all your **Commission Management** needs and can process commission payments automatically.
 It is fully integrated with Dynamics 365 Business Central.

 ## Supported Editions and Countries